openaps/docs/docs/docs/walkthrough/phase-2/accessing-your-rig.md

 ![If your computer and rig are on the same wifi network](../../Images/Computer_rig_same_wifi.png)

-* Access to the rig will be using the Terminal App on the Mac (or command line tool on your flavor of computer)
+* Access to the rig will be using the Terminal App on the Mac, or PuTTY for Windows

-* Use the command ssh root@edisonhost.local  (**or whatever you named your edison host**)
+* Use the command ssh root@edisonhost.local (**or whatever you named your edison host**), or enter the equivalent settings into PuTTY.

 * If you get an error about the host not being found, it is likely that your rig is actually connected to a different wifi network than the computer.
 Try the console method below.